How Long After Chapter 7 Can I Buy a House?

 Understanding Chapter 7 Bankruptcy

 Also known as a “liquidation bankruptcy,” Chapter 7 is a process of selling off assets to repay your creditors in full or part.
+Personal loans are one of the types of unsecured debts that can accumulate and lead to the need for Chapter 7 bankruptcy.
 This typically takes four to six months, but can be longer depending on the circumstances.

 At the end of the process, all eligible debts are eliminated by the bankruptcy court.
 While Chapter 7 bankruptcy offers debt relief, it negatively affects your credit score and overall finances.
 A Chapter 7 bankruptcy stays on your credit history for a decade making it harder (but not impossible) to get credit such as a home loan during that time.
 However, after Chapter 7 discharge can I buy a house?
 Yes, but timing and preparation are key.